 There are often (but not always) exceptions to this time limitation for organic mental disorders like dementia and organic brain disease, and perhaps even for mental illnesses such as schizophrenia and bipolar disorder.
 You must look to the specific language in your policy to determine what conditions are subject to the two-year limitation (and to determine which conditions are exempt from this 24-month limitation).

-Some policies also have a two year for chronic pain conditions such as arthritis and chronic back pain, and for medical conditions that are primarily diagnosed based on “subjective” complaints, including chronic fatigue syndrome, neuromusculoskeletal and soft tissue disorders, and/or fibromyalgia.
+Some policies also have a two-year limitation for chronic pain conditions such as arthritis and chronic back pain, and for medical conditions that are primarily diagnosed based on “subjective” complaints, including chronic fatigue syndrome, neuromusculoskeletal and soft tissue disorders, and/or fibromyalgia.
 Again, some insurance policies may carve out exceptions to this limitation.
 For example, I’ve seen a MetLife policy that has a 24-month limit on neuromusculoskeletal and soft tissue disorders, except where there is certain objective evidence.
 Here is an excerpt from that policy:

 Neuromusculoskeletal and soft tissue disorder including, but not limited to, any disease or disorder to the spine or extremities and their surrounding soft tissue; including sprains and strains of joints and adjacent muscles, unless the Disability has objective evidence of: